 - 1. Open to 4-H members enrolled in a Poultry Project and exhibiting poultry at the show. - 2.
 It is not necessary to make a show entry in the showmanship class to participate. - 3.
 Class will be divided based on years of experience, which can be years in raising poultry, in the poultry project, or in showmanship. - 4.
-Previous winner of Beginner Division will move to Intermediate Division, Intermediate Division winner will move to the Advanced Division, and winners of the Advanced Division will move to the Supreme Division.
+The previous winner of Beginner Division will move to Intermediate Division, Intermediate Division winner will move to the Advanced Division, and winners of the Advanced Division will move to the Supreme Division.
 A 4-H member may win a division only once. - 5.
 Classes will be judged on dress attire, knowledge of poultry and industry, courtesy to others throughout the day, attitude, interest shown for project, punctuality in bringing exhibits to classes, presentation of bird shown, and care of birds. - 6.
 Judging will take place after the poultry show.

-PO 83 - Beginner Division (1-3 years of experience)

-PO 84 - Intermediate Division (4-6 years of experience)

-PO 85 - Advanced Division (7-11 years of experience)

-PO 86 - Supreme Division (winners of Advanced Division)
+- PO 83 Beginner Division (1-3 years of experience) - PO 84 Intermediate Division (4-6 years of experience) - PO 85 Advanced Division (7-11 years of experience) - PO 86 Supreme Division (winners of Advanced Division)